na-na-hi/renget/archive/4syqq.md

 **Conclusions**
 Recommended course of action; continued apathy.
 The Hunter shows little care for the Cabal and I see no reason why we should not return the favour.
 Yes, the subject would be an interesting specimen in the laboratory and yes, he might prove a threat should he desire to engage in the traditional Sith passtime of betrayal but these are observations I can make of our entire order after the loss of Skyr's leadership.
 If something must be learned from this, it is that the Hunter is more intelligent than my peers give him credit for - though such an intelligence if not nurtured will result only in a violent, blood-crazed beast, doubly so with Fernal's less than stellar stimulant concoctions of which I have repeatedly criticized.
 Send him to face Jedi - either he balks in the face of an unfamiliar galaxy and his own paranoia kills him, or he will wither away our rivals, proving his quality either way.

-##Subject B15 - Unidentified Jedi Operative
+##Subject B15 'Shadow' - Unidentified Jedi Operative

 **Target Analysis B15 - Version 21**
 **Subject Identity:** Unconfirmed - Codename 'Shadow'